Judith Keppel

-Judith Cynthia Aline Keppel (born 18 August 1942) is a British quiz show contestant who was the first person to win one million pounds on the British television game show Who Wants to Be a Millionaire?.
-She has appeared on the former BBC Two, now Channel 5, quiz show Eggheads since its inception in 2003, until she retired from the show in 2022.
+Judith Cynthia Aline Keppel (born 18 August 1942) is a British quiz show contestant.
+In 2000 she became the first person to win one million pounds on the British television game show Who Wants to Be a Millionaire?.
+She appeared on the BBC Two, and later Channel 5, quiz show Eggheads from its inception in 2003, until she retired from the show in 2022.

 Early life

-Keppel was born at Wolverhampton, eldest of three children and only daughter of the Hon.
-Walter Arnold Crispian Keppel (1914–1996), DSC, and Aline Lucy (1918-2007), daughter of Brigadier-General John Harington, CB, CMG, of Chelmarsh Hall, Bridgnorth, Shropshire (son of Sir Richard Harington, 11th Baronet) and Lady Frances Aline, daughter of William Temple-Gore-Langton, 4th Earl Temple of Stowe.
-Walter Keppel was a lieutenant commander in the Royal Navy’s Fleet Air Arm.
+Keppel was born in Wolverhampton, eldest of three children and only daughter of the Hon.
+Walter Arnold Crispian Keppel (1914–1996), DSC, and Aline Lucy (1918–2007), daughter of Brigadier-General John Harington, CB, CMG, of Chelmarsh Hall, Bridgnorth, Shropshire (son of Sir Richard Harington, 11th Baronet) and Lady Frances Aline, daughter of William Temple-Gore-Langton, 4th Earl Temple of Stowe.
+Walter Keppel was a lieutenant commander in the Royal Navy's Fleet Air Arm.

-The family moved around, thanks to various naval postings, before settling in London when Keppel was seventeen.
+The family moved around, due to various naval postings, before settling in London when Keppel was seventeen.
 She sat A-Levels at St Mary's School, Wantage, and then completed a secretarial course.

 Keppel is a granddaughter of Walter Keppel, 9th Earl of Albemarle.
-Her great-grandfather, the 8th Earl, was the brother of George Keppel and the brother-in-law of Alice Keppel, a mistress of King Edward VII and the great-great uncle of Camilla, Queen consort of the United Kingdom, who is thus her third cousin.
-Through her grandfather, her ancestors include Eleanor of Aquitaine and Henry II of England, who were the subjects of her one million-pound question on Who Wants to Be a Millionaire?.
+Her great-grandfather, Arnold Keppel, the 8th Earl, was the brother of George Keppel, the brother-in-law of Alice Keppel (a mistress of King Edward VII) and a great-great-uncle of Queen Camilla of the United Kingdom, who is thus her third cousin.
+Through her grandfather, her ancestors include Eleanor of Aquitaine and Henry II of England, who were the subjects of her one-million-pound question on Who Wants to Be a Millionaire?.